LOUISVILLE CREATES: Public Art

 -

-Policy maintainence for the presentation and/or acquisition of artwork through donations and loans.
+Processes for the acquisition of existing artworks through donations and loans.

 New Creative Frameworks